NREL/HPC/docs/Documentation/Systems/Vermilion/running.md

 The Vermilion HPC cluster runs fairly current versions of OpenHPC and SLURM on top of OpenStack.

-## Example: Build and run an MPI application
+## Examples: Build and run simple applications

-This section discusses how to compile and run a simple MPI application.
+This section discusses how to compile and run a simple MPI application, as well as how to link against the Intel MKL library.

 Environments are provided with a number of commonly used compilers, common build tools, specific optimized libraries, and some analysis tools.
 Environments must be enabled before modules can be seen.
 This is discussed in detail on the page [Modules](./modules.md)